carimado/cinaeste_app/README.md

 [] Stage 5 - Extras that I forgot about :(
 1. Add a button for new users to create watchlists - ✓

-✓

-TO DO 10/10:
+TO DO 11/10:
 - Password Hashing - ✓
-- Fix hero container
+- Fix hero container - ✓
-- Logos (Social Media Links, GO button)
+- Logos (Social Media Links, GO button) - ✓
-- if no account redirect to login page
+- if no account redirect to login page - ✓
-- Watchlist_list_search_results when creating a new watchlist
+- Watchlist_search_results when creating a new watchlist
 __________________________

 [✓] MVP